 - If attacked, the camel uses its sharp canines to bite and long legs to kick its predators.

 - Camels tend to spit cud when threatened or provoked.

 - The average lifespan of a camel is between 40 and 50 years.

 - The calves of bactrian camels weigh about 37kg, and become fully mobile within a day (5).

 - The wild bactrian camel has been declared as a “critically endangered species” by the International Union for Conservation of Nature.

 Moving in the desert is neither easy for humans nor for animals.
 But mother nature has made camels highly adaptable to the harsh climate of the desert.
-This large animal has also fought wars for humans over centuries.
+This large animal has been used by humans to fight wars.
 No wonder the Arabs hold the camel in such high regard that they have more than 100 words referring to the camel alone.

 2. Blood cells protect from dehydration; Ask Nature

 3. Morphological Studies on the Third Eyelid and its Related Structures in the One-Humped Camel; Department of Anatomy; Department of Anatomy, College of Veterinary Medicine and Animal Resources, King Faisal University

 4. Gholam Ali Kojouri, et al.; Pathological findings of slaughtered camels’ (Camelus dromedaris) kidneys in Najaf-Abad, Iran (2011)